Display disk usage.

 Syntax DIRUSE [options] Folders...
 Options /M Display in Mb /K Display in Kb /B Display in bytes (default) /, Use thousand separator when displaying sizes. /Q:# Quota limit, mark folders that exceed the size (#) with a "!". set %errorlevel% to ONE if any folders are found that exceed the specified size /* Report on one level of subfolders (top-level folders) /D Display only folders that exceed specified sizes. /S Include detail of every subfolder in the output /O Don’t check subfolders for quota overflow. /V Display progress report for every subfolder /C Use Compressed size instead of apparent size. /L Output overflows to logfile .\DIRUSE.LOG. /A generate an alert if quota is exceeded (requires the Alerter service)

-Options for DIRUSE may be specified with either -option or /option
+Options for DIRUSE can be specified with either -option or /option

 This utility does still work under Windows 7/2008 R2/2012, although (like all Resource Kit tools) it is unsupported.